-(Formerly BIOL-100) A one-quarter introduction to biological principles for non-majors or students starting in life sciences.
-Topics include: diversity of life; basic cellular anatomy and biochemical processes; evolution and genetics; ecology and environmental issues; and an overview of human anatomy/physiology.
+An introduction to biological principles.
+Topics include: scientific method; scientific literacy; basic cellular anatomy and biochemical processes; evolution and genetics; diversity of life; and ecology and environmental issues.
 Laboratory included.

-Prerequisite: Completion of ENGL/095 with a minimum grade of C and completion of MATH 090 or MATH 093 with a minimum grade of C- or equivalent assessment in these areas.
+Prerequisite: ENGL/ 095 with a minimum grade of C; and either MATH 090 or MATH 093 with a minimum grade of C; or equivalent assessment in these areas.